MonaNaamani/Programming-Notes/HTML-CSS.md

 #### Transition <a id="Transition"></a>

 To use transitions in CSS, you can use the various transition properties or the transition shorthand property.
-The most common properties you can transition are:

 ```
 transition: [transition-property] [transition-duration] [transition-timing-function] [transition-delay];